secana/CakeApp/Readme.md

 ## Build the project
 To build a usable NuGet package from the template source run:
-`nuget pack -NoDefaultExcludes .\CakeApp.2.0.3.nuspec` from a Windows machine.
+`build.ps1 -Target Pack` from a Windows machine.
+You find the built Nuget package under *artifacts*.